-Applications will be processed no more than half a term (approximately 6 weeks) in advance of the date the place is requested for.
+Applications will be processed no more than 6 weeks in advance of the date the place is requested for.

-For all school places required from the beginning of September 2024 onwards (autumn term), you will need to make an inyear application.
-You can apply from 5th June 2024 onwards.
+For all school places required from the beginning of September (autumn term), you will need to make an in- year application.
+You can apply from 5th June onwards.
 The schools will close for the summer break from July until September so you may not receive outcomes to your applications before they re-open in September.
 It is also unlikely that your child will start in a school on the first day of the new term in September.
 Schools will need to see how many children have left over the summer and will then need some time to update their waiting lists to see who is eligible for their offer.